School Nursing Service

-The local teams consist of a range of professionals including school nurses, community staff nurses, child health screening practitioners and business support officers.
+The local teams consist of a range of professionals including school nurses, community staff nurses and child health screening practitioners.

 Each primary and secondary school has a named school nurse who is supported by their team to promote health and emotional wellbeing in schools and in the community by: